SamAdamDay/corruption/README.md

 Structure
 ---------

-The `index.html` file contains code compiled from the javascript files in the `parts` directory.
+The `index.html` file contains code compiled from the JavaScript files in the `parts` directory.

 The `intro.js` file comes first; then the `statements.js`  file is encoded as a